About Washington Revels

 Revels History

-Revels was founded in Cambridge, Massachusetts, in 1971 and is now active in ten cities across the United States.
+Revels was founded in Cambridge, Massachusetts, in 1971 and is now active in nine cities across the United States.
 Each city is an independent nonprofit institution with its own board, office and artistic staff, and separate finances.
 An umbrella organization, Revels, Inc., maintains artistic standards for all cities, researches traditional materials from many cultures, and assists with scripts and music.